ChrisHal/PMbrowser/doc/introduction.rst

 	hierachy created in the experiment that matches the structure (Experiment/Group, Series) in which the data was stored in the Patchmaster file.

 	*Metadata* will be exported as wave-notes, so you will have all relevant metadata available in IgorPro.

+Features for export to :program:`Python`:

+	Traces are exported in :file:`npy` format.
+These can be read with the ``numpy.load()`` method of the :program:`numpy` package.

+	Metadata will be exported in JSON format.

 Is :program:`PMbrowser` free?